The Ausangate Trek

 We schedule our driver to pick you up from your hotel early in the morning to drive to the town of Ollantaytambo.

-From here we will board the train and head to the small town of Aguas Calientes at the foot of Machu Picchu.
+From there, we will board the train and head to the small town of Aguas Calientes, which is at the foot of Machu Picchu.

 Conclusion

-The Ausangate hike is an amazing experience that takes plenty of planning and preparation to make it a successful hike.
+The Ausangate hike is a fantastic experience that takes plenty of planning and preparation to make it a successful hike.

 Remember that no matter if you want to take the Ausangate trek, the Rainbow mountain day tour, or if you want to go from Lima to Machu Picchu in a single day.